Come and visit our warehouse shop at Church Farm, Rode, Somerset BA11 6AA Open Mon-Fri 9am-5pm

 This is a fairly quick recipe to make, so start by washing your rice under plenty of running water then leave to soak in cold water for about 20 minutes.
 Pre-heat the oven to 180 C.

-Heat up the chilli oil in a saucepan or deep frying pan and gently fry the onions for 2 or 3 minutes.
-If you want to take out the heat, use normal rapeseed oil.
+Heat up the oil in a saucepan or deep frying pan and gently fry the onions for 2 or 3 minutes.
 Add in the Katsu Curry Paste, stir through and continue cooking for 3 or 4 minutes.

 Whilst the onions are cooking, horizontally slice your chicken breasts through to make thinner breasts and season them well with salt and pepper.
 Let them sit for a few minutes to absorb the salt and pepper.

-Boil a kettle and mix up the chicken stock, if you are using our Essential Cuisine Chicken stock, just use half a teaspoon mixed with 250ml of hot water.
-Now add this to the onions and curry paste.
-Bring this up to a simmer and add in the can of coconut milk.
+Now add in the can of coconut milk to the onion and katsu paste.
 You can now leave that to gently simmer for 15-20 minutes so that the liquid reduces and the sauce thickens up.

 Time to get the rice on, bring two cups of water to the boil (twice the volume of rice), add a couple of pinches of salt and cook, with the lid on, for 10 minutes.